-It’s officially Autumn (even though we’ve been feeling the change of the seasons for the past few weeks).
+Guess what!
+It’s officially Autumn, even though we’ve been feeling the change of the seasons for the past few weeks!
 What’s the best way to celebrate?
 With a pumpkin recipe, of course!
 It’s never too early to get cooking with pumpkin, at least it isn’t in our opinion.
 Cookies, muffins, donuts, lattes…and a Honey Pumpkin Pie all sound amazing right about now, don’t you agree?

 Pumpkin pie can be a little tricky-make it too liquidy, and it won’t set-up properly.
-If it’s too dry, it’ll be tough and spongy.
+On the other hand, if it’s too dry, it’ll be tough and spongy.
 I don’t recommend blending solid ingredients into the pumpkin puree- I’ve had pies with coconut mixed in, and the texture is strange, to say the least.
 Take your time, and your pie will turn out beautifully!

 Our Honey Pumpkin Pie can be made as individual tarts or a whole pie-it’s up to you!
 Tarts won’t take as long to bake and make sweet little treats for friends.
-Or, if you have a POD (pumpkin obsession disorder), a whole pie might make it a little harder to binge…but we won’t judge if you have an extra slice.
+If you have a POD (pumpkin obsession disorder), then a whole pie might make it a little harder to binge… however, we won’t judge if you have an extra slice.

 My friend Joyce Wallace and I had fun adapting this recipe from one we found in Maida Heatter’s Pies and Tarts.
 We added bourbon for a little depth and smokiness and decided to go for an earthy touch by using Buckwheat Honey.
-Buckwheat Honey is perfect for baking since it has a rich, molasses-y flavor and texture.
-Really though, any dark honey, like avocado honey will do the trick.
+Buckwheat Honey is perfect for baking since it has a rich and molasses-y flavor plus texture.
+However, any dark honey, like avocado honey, will do the trick.

 Honey contributes to the depth of flavor in baked goods, it also adds to the caramelization.
-When combining honey with pumpkin it contributes to the overall texture of the pie.
-In most baked goods, less honey is needed than sugar so it also helps reduce sugar intake.
+As a result, combining honey with pumpkin contributes to the overall texture of the pie.
+In most baked goods, less honey is needed than sugar which helps reduce sugar intake.
 You may have to experiment with a pie or two to get your measurements right with your oven.

-We took this recipe and switched it up to make it our own-we encourage you to do the same!
+We took this recipe and switched it up to make it our own and we encourage you to do the same!
 Here are some of our suggestions:

 - Top with candied pecans